Maynard Ferguson: Big Bop Nouveau

 To mark his 60th birthday in 1988, Maynard Ferguson returned to a large band format and to more mainstream jazz.
 That then led to the formation of Big Bop Nouveau, a nine-piece band featuring two trumpets, one trombone, three reeds and a three-piece rhythm section which became his standard touring group for the remainder of his career.
 Later, due to the increasing responsibilities being placed on the trumpet players, the baritone sax position was replaced by a third trumpet player.
 The band's repertoire included original jazz compositions and modern arrangements of jazz standards, with occasional pieces from his 1970s book and even modified charts from the Birdland Dream Band era; this format proved to be successful with audiences and critics.
 The band recorded extensively, including albums backing vocalists Diane Schuur and Michael Feinstein.

 Big Bop Nouveau toured the world extensively; in 2005 it embarked on a tour of eight months playing an average of two hundred shows a year.
 The group was tour managed by Memphis legend Ed Sargent, and mixed by audio mogul Mike Freeland.
 Although in later years Ferguson's playing occasionally lost some of the range and phenomenal accuracy of his youth, he always remained an exciting performer, touring an average of nine months a year with Big Bop Nouveau for the remainder of his life.
 Ferguson died on August 23, 2006.

 Personal life

 In 1973, Ferguson settled in Ojai, California, where he lived to the end of his life.
 His first marriage was to singer Kay Brown.
 His marriage to Flo Ferguson (in 1956) lasted until her death on February 27, 2005.
-Ferguson had three daughters: Corby, Lisa, and Wilder; a stepdaughter, Kim, through Flo's marriage to Jim Hamza; and a son, Bentley, who predeceased his parents.
-Kim Ferguson is married to Maynard's former manager, Jim Exon.
+Ferguson had four daughters: Kim, Corby, Lisa, and Wilder and a son, Bentley, who predeceased his parents.
+Kim Ferguson managed Ferguson's career for 15 years in the 1970s and 1980s with husband and producer, Jim Exon.
 Wilder Ferguson is married to jazz pianist, film composer and former Big Bop Nouveau member Christian Jacob.
 Lisa Ferguson is a writer and film maker living in Los Angeles.
 At the time of his death, Ferguson had two granddaughters, Erica and Sandra.

 Ferguson died as a result of kidney and liver failure, on August 23, 2006, at the Community Memorial Hospital in Ventura, California.